Meet Mr. Shuai Liu

-Interview with Shuai
+Interview with Shuai Liu

 Have you always wanted to go into programming as a child?

-Where I grew up, personal computers weren’t really a thing.
+Growing up, personal computers weren’t really a thing.
 However, I was lucky enough that the elementary school I went to actually had a special computer lab.
 Early on in my childhood, I was introduced to ‘BASIC’ programming, and since then I was hooked.
 It was fascinating what you could accomplish.
 Although I went to college for biology, programming had always been an interest of mine, so then I went to graduate school for computer science.
 Growing up, I did not know what I wanted to do, but it has been a wonderful circle, helping me realize that computer programming was where my passion is.